Automotive Manufacturing Industry Challenges

 Automotive Plastics: Automate your way to efficient and high-quality Plastic part design with HCL’s powerful DFX solution

-Learn how you can benefit from an automated DFX solution integrated into the CAD systems for best quality Injection Molded Plastic part design, challenges in automotive plastic part design, case study on how a small missed radius led to downtime of the manufacturing line for an automotive supplier and endless possibilities with DFX platform.
+Learn how you can benefit from an automated DFX solution integrated into the CAD systems for best quality Injection Molded Plastic part design.

 How HCL’s DFX Platform is Bringing in a Seismic Change to Efficient Design and Manufacturing